-- (4) If an entering operator fails to notify the director or supply additional information or documentation in accordance with this division, the director will impose a civil penalty of two thousand dollars for each day of noncompliance. - (I) CHOP notices.
-The entering operator will notify, the homes' residents and their sponsors or legal representatives, the state long-term care ombudsman, and the regional long-term care ombudsman program, designated under section 173.16 of the Revised Code, serving the area where the home is located, in writing or electronically of any change of operator not later than ten days after the receipt of the change of operator license. - (J) In the case of a change of operator, the entering operator is responsible and liable for compliance with any notice of proposed action or order issued under section 3721.08 of the Revised Code prior to the effective date of the change of operator. - (K) Alteration of the home or relocation of beds within a home.
-If the nursing home alters its physical facilities in a manner that affects bed capacity or proposes to relocate existing beds to a unlicensed portion of the facility, the facility will provide the director with written notice at least forty-five days prior to the date the facility wants to commence filling the new beds or relocating existing beds.
+- (F) An applicant for licensure may appeal the denial of a change of operator license application in accordance with Chapter 119. of the Revised Code. - (G) An applicant for a change of operator license will notify the director within ten days of any change in the information or documentation submitted in accordance with paragraph (C) of this rule, whether the change occurs before or after the effective date of the change of operator.
+If an applicant fails to notify the director in accordance with this division, the director will impose a civil penalty of two thousand dollars for each day of noncompliance. - (H) The director will investigate an allegation that a change of operator has occurred and the entering operator failed to submit an application in accordance with this section or an application was filed but the information was fraudulent.
+The director may request the attorney general's assistance with an investigation under section 3721.026 of the Revised Code. - (I) If the director becomes aware, by means of an investigation or otherwise, that a change of operator has occurred and the entering operator failed to submit an application in accordance with this section, or an application was filed but the information provided was fraudulent, the director will impose a civil penalty of two thousand dollars for each day of noncompliance after the date the director becomes aware that the change of operator has occurred.
+If the entering operator fails to submit an application or new application in accordance with section 3721.026 of the Revised Code, within sixty days of the director becoming aware of the change of operator, the director will begin the process of revoking a nursing home license as specified in section 3721.03 of the Revised Code. - (J) The existing operator will notify residents and their sponsors of any proposed change of operator at least forty-five days prior to the proposed date of transfer to the new operator. - (D) (K) If the nursing home alters its physical facilities in a manner that affects bed capacity or proposes to relocate existing beds to a unlicensed portion of the facility, the facility will provide the director with written notice at least sixty days prior to the date the facility wants to commence filling the new beds or relocating existing beds.
 The nursing home will not use the altered or unlicensed area until the department notifies the facility, in writing, that the alteration or move complies with the applicable provisions of Chapter 3721. of the Revised Code and rules 3701-17-01 to 3701-17-26 of the Administrative Code.
-The administrator will provide the director with written notice of the relocation of beds within twenty-four hours after the relocation of a bed or beds due to emergency circumstances.
-The written notice from the facility will be written on company letterhead and include: - (1) A floor plan of the area, including beds; - (2) The results of the inspection by the state fire marshal or a township, municipal, or other legally constituted fire department approved by the state fire marshal for the area; - (3) A certificate of occupancy for the area; and - (4) Either an approved certificate of need or a or reviewability determination noting the activity is not reviewable. - (L) An operator who operates one or more nursing homes in more than one building will obtain a separate license for each building except if such buildings are on the same lot and constitute a single nursing home, such nursing home may be operated under a single license.
-However, no nursing home will be licensed in the same building as another nursing home.
+The written notice from the facility will be written on company letterhead and include: - (1) A floor plan of the area, including beds; - (2) The results of the inspection by the state fire marshal or a township, municipal, or other legally constituted fire department approved by the state fire marshal for the area; - (3) A certificate of occupancy for the area; and - (4) Either an approved certificate of need or a or reviewability determination noting the activity is not reviewable. - (E) (L) The following persons will notify the director within ten days of commencement of a suit against them, meaning a party suing has filed a written complaint or petition with the clerk of the court, the result of which could be the long-term care facility being placed into receivership: - (1) Operator; - (2) Owner of the operator or any person who has an ownership interest of five per cent or more in the entity;